EgoManiac/CopilotStudioMCPFix/README.md

 - SSE responses use line‑based streaming—`event:` and `data:` lines—not pure JSON
 - You must manually parse out `data:`, transform the JSON, and rebuild with correct headers

-Despite demos using SSE in MCP docs, we learned the hard way that Power Automate custom connectors cannot parse SSE out‑of‑the‑box.
+And although Microsoft’s own docs show SSE examples with MCP, Power Automate connectors can’t handle them out of the box.
+No error.
+No warning.
+Just silent failure.

 ---

 ## Community Wisdom: What Helped Us

-The Power Platform Community thread (ID `7ec056e9-f950-f011-877a-7c1e5247028a`) was invaluable.
-Contributors like **wobbdobbs** and **abm** emphasised:
+The Power Platform Community was invaluable.
+Contributors emphasised:

 - Power Automate enforces strict content‑type/schema validation
 - SSE must be handled line‑by‑line
 - Python MCP server IDs are "currently" numeric, but MS clients expect string IDs as a return - The MCP spec does not clearly state that "type" should be the same.

-A GitHub MCP issue (#961) confirms this is a known incompatibility: Python MCP emits integer IDs, conflicting with Copilot Studio expectations.
+A GitHub MCP issue (#[961](https://github.com/modelcontextprotocol/python-sdk/issues/961)) confirms this is a known incompatibility: Python MCP emits integer IDs, conflicting with Copilot Studio expectations.

 ---

 ## Power Automate’s Scripting Black Box

+Now, let’s talk tooling.

 Digging into this revealed another major friction – **debugging is non‑existent**.
 The custom connector’s code editor:

-- **Does not support step‑through debugging**
+- Does not support step‑through debugging
-- **Logs do not surface within SSE pipelines**
+- Logs do not surface within SSE pipelines
-- **Compilation errors are vague**, e.g. `$"...”` string interpolation silently fails
+- Compilation errors are vague, e.g. `$"...”` string interpolation silently fails
-- You have **no visibility into request/response history**
+- You have no visibility into request/response history

 These limitations meant we were effectively flying blind, guessing at transformations and hoping they aligned with schema rules.
 A simple console or call‑history viewer could have saved us hours.